melange-re/melange-re.github.io/blog/posts/melange-4-is-here.md

 Today, we're introducing Melange 4.0, the latest version of our backend for the OCaml compiler that emits JavaScript.

 Melange is now compatible with OCaml 5.2!
-This release introduces ES6 support, enhanced JavaScript interoperability, improved error handling, and full support for Dune virtual libraries.
+In this release, Melange starts emitting more ES6 constructs, supports more JavaScript builtins, improves error handling, and makes using Dune virtual libraries fully supported.
 Read on for more details.

 ---